daramirra/daramirra/README.md

 # Hi there :herb: Wellcome to my GitHub :purple_heart:

-I have been working for more than 5 years in manual testing.
+:heavy_check_mark: I have been working for more than 5 years in manual testing.

-I like taking part in all steps of software development cycle and delivering high-quality product to customers!
+:heavy_check_mark: I like taking part in all steps of software development cycle and delivering high-quality product to customers!

 ## 💻 What am I currently up to?

 :shamrock:  I’m currently learning automation tools and practices with **QA.GURU**, including:

-:heavy_check_mark: Selenide :purple_circle: JUnit :heavy_check_mark: Allure :purple_circle: Jenkins :heavy_check_mark: Gradle :purple_circle: Selenoid
+:green_circle: Selenide :purple_circle: JUnit :green_circle: Allure :purple_circle: Jenkins :green_circle: Gradle :purple_circle: Selenoid

 ## :sunglasses: When I'm not testing you can find me